julelang/manual/src/common-concepts/variables.md

 ```
 In the example above, the variable `x` is set to mutable.
 Since it is again in a multiple assignment within the same scope, it is treated according to the assignment rules, not the rebuild rules.
 While assigning to the `x` variable, the `z` variable does not exist, so it is newly created.

-The point that should not be missed is that the relevant variable must be in exactly the same scope.
-If a variable from the global scope is used, it will not be considered as assignment.
+The point that should not be missed is that the relevant variable must be in the same scope.
+If a variable from the global scope is used, it will not be considered an assignment.
 Likewise, if the variable comes from parent scopes, it is still not considered an assignment.

 For example:
 ```jule